Daynlight/CWindow/Readme.md

 ## Mesh
 ### Info
-1. Mesh store data for rendering
+1. Mesh stores data for rendering
-2. When some data is not provided then automatically didn't add to shader
+2. When some data is not provided then automatically doesn't push it to GPU
 3. vertices and indices are required
-4. automatically compiled when used and don't compiled before
+4. automatically compiled when used and doesn't compile before

 ### Data Stored
 1. vertices (vec3)